Top-gg-Community/rust-sdk/README.md

   let token = env!("TOPGG_TOKEN").to_owned();
   let client = Client::new(token);

-  // inputting a string searches a bot that matches that username for bot in client.get_bots("shiro").await.unwrap() {
+  // inputting a string searches a bot that matches that username. for bot in client.get_bots("shiro").await.unwrap() {
     println!("{:?}", bot);
   }

-  // advanced query with filters let filter = Filter::new()
+  // advanced query with filters... let filter = Filter::new()
     .username("shiro")
     .certified(true);